Background pattern

 3. How to take Nebivolol ratiopharm

-Nebivolol can be taken before, during, or after meals, but it can also be taken regardless of meals.
-It is recommended to take the tablet with a little water.
+Nebivolol can be taken before, during, or after meals, but it can also be taken independently of them.
+It is preferable to take the tablet with a little water.

 Treatment of high blood pressure (hypertension)

-• The usual dose is 1 tablet per day.
-It is recommended to take the dose at the same time every day.
+• The normal dose is 1 tablet per day.
+It is preferable to take the dose always at the same time of day.

-• In elderly patients and patients with renal impairment, it is recommended to start treatment with ½ (half) tablet per day.
+• In elderly patients and patients with kidney problems, it is recommended to start treatment with ½ (half) tablet per day.

 • The therapeutic effect on blood pressure is achieved after 1-2 weeks of treatment.
 Occasionally, the optimal effect is not achieved until 4 weeks.